Madrid up to 2nd with Benzema brace in 3-1 win at Celta - WHIZ News

-BARCELONA, Spain (AP) — Karim Benzema netted twice to extend his scoring streak as Real Madrid moved to second in the Spanish league with a 3-1 win over Celta Vigo on Saturday.
+BARCELONA, Spain (AP) — Another brace by Karim Benzema helped Real Madrid tighten the Spanish league title race on Saturday after the defending champions secured a 3-1 victory at Celta Vigo.

+Madrid moved past Barcelona into second place at just three points behind stumbling leader Atlético Madrid.
+Both Atlético and Barcelona play their games on Sunday.

-Toni Kroos set up Benzema for both his early goals at Balaídos Stadium.
+Benzema struck twice in the first half from assists by Toni Kroos before he set up Marco Asensio to round off the win at Balaídos Stadium.

-Kroos slipped a short pass through two defenders to leave Benzema alone to beat goalkeeper Iván Villar in the 20th.
-The Germany midfielder gave his French striker a second opportunity on the half-hour mark when he stole the ball from Renato Tapia near Celta’s goal.
+Kroos slipped a short pass through two defenders to leave Benzema alone to beat goalkeeper Iván Villar in the 20th minute.
+The Germany midfielder gave Benzema a second opportunity on the half-hour mark when he stole the ball from Renato Tapia near Celta’s goal.

-Celta improved after its shaky start.
-Striker Santi Mina pulled one back with a header five minutes before halftime.
+Celta improved after its shaky start when its midfield piloted by Denis Suárez linked up with its front three.
+Santi Mina pulled one back with a header five minutes before halftime.
 Iago Aspas drew a save from Thibaut Courtois in the 62nd and the striker’s free kick hit the post with eight minutes to play.

-Benzema crossed for Marco Asensio to complete the win on the last kick of the match.
+But Benzema crossed for substitute Asensio to complete the win on the last kick of the match.

 Benzema has scored eight goals in a six-match scoring run over all competitions.
-He scored in Madrid’s 3-1 win over Atalanta on Tuesday to help lead Madrid into the Champions League quarterfinals.
-He got another brace last weekend to lead a 2-1 comeback victory over Elche.
+He scored in a 3-1 win over Atalanta on Tuesday to help lead Madrid into the Champions League quarterfinals.
+He got a brace last weekend to lead a 2-1 comeback victory over Elche.

 DRONE IN BILBAO